 Abstract-In this paper, we solve the optimal thermostat programming problem for consumers with combined demand (\$/kW) and time-of-use (\$/kWh) pricing plans.
 We account for energy storage in interior floors and surfaces using a partial-differential model of diffusion.
 We consider 2 types of thermostats: the first can be programmed to vary continuously in time and the second is limited to 4 constant set-points.
 Thermostat settings were constrained to lie within a desired interval.
-Numerical testing shows that the resulting algorithm can reduce monthly electricity bills by up to 25% in the summer with average savings of 9.2% over a variety of tested building models and using pricing from Arizona utility Salt River Project (SRP).
-Furthermore, we examined how optimal thermostat programming can influence electricity pricing by using a highly simplified model of utility generation costs to determine the optimal ratio of demand to time-of-use prices.
+Numerical testing shows that the resulting algorithm can reduce monthly electricity bills by up to 25% in the summer with average savings of 9.2% over a variety of building models using prices from Arizona utility Salt River Project (SRP).
+Furthermore, we examine how optimal thermostat programming affects optimal electricity pricing by using a simplified model of utility generation costs to determine the optimal ratio of demand to time-of-use prices.
 Our results show that pricing electricity at the marginal cost of generation in this scenario is sub-optimal.